 This historical site traces its history back to the 14th century.
 Manuscripts, Illumination books were being collected by the French King Charles V. The Richelieu site is the cradle of the National Library; it hosts art books ranging from the oldest manuscripts kept in France to contemporary ones, a collection of medals, coins and antiques, prints and photographs.
 Recently renovated, the court, the rotunda, the glass gallery have regained their splendor.
 The salle Labrouste (study room) will be seen from the outside as it is accessible only to the researchers and students.

-Come and discover with our guide Catherine, this French historic site.
+Come and discover with the guide provided by the BnF, this amazing site.

 Photo Credit: BNF Richelieu